xuanxuanxuan-git/EntityLinking/EntityLinker/README.md

         receptacle: ['counter']

         INPUT:
-        "hang a right at the wooden dresser and walk to the brown"
+        "hang a right at the wooden dresser and walk to the brown chair ahead"

         OUTPUT:
         target: []